gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'item', item_triple)`

 Sets the item for the item or item frame entity.
+(The item triple is a list of `[item_name, count, nbt]`, or just an item name.)

 ### `modify(e, 'offering_flower', bool)`